makersacademy/chitter-challenge/design/user_repo.md

   attr_accessor :id, :email, :password, :name, :username end
 ```
 But this is considered bad practice.
-This design will receive user data as a hash directly into the UserRepository
+We will receive user data as a hash directly into the UserRepository

 ## 5. Define the Repository Class interface